June 2019 Quarterly Return

 If you want to switch Funds please complete a Switch Form.
 There is currently no fee for switching.

 We always recommend you get advice.
 Our advisers aren't paid commission and as a benefit of membership their advice comes at no extra cost to you.
-To arrange a meeting with a MAS adviser click here.
+You can arrange a meeting with a MAS adviser here.

 The Trustees of the Medical Assurance Society KiwiSaver Plan and the Medical Assurance Society Retirement Savings Plan are the issuer and manager of each of those Plans.